-As a working journalist, these are tools of the trade, and this is a no-brainer.
-Part of my job is gathering information and interviewing sources.
+As a working journalist, these are tools of the trade, and this was a no-brainer.
+Part of my job was gathering information and interviewing sources.
 I always have a larger notebook in my briefcase or car and a pen and pencil.

 But the small, pocket-sized notebook that fits in my hip pocket gets used way beyond what you’d imagine.
 In my urban lifestyle, that’s the notebook I use constantly to write messages, grocery lists, notes to put under windshield wiper blades, and reminders of things to do.